Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Introduction

 \subsection{Objective and Contribution}

-The objective of this paper is to utilize the images of the above-mentioned NEON forest sites along with derived GCC values for a specific ROI to train a generative model, which synthesizes new examples of realistic-looking forestry images satisfying the given GCC value over the given ROI.
-We exploit the {\it concept} of Conditional GAN (CGAN) \cite{CGAN2014} to generate forestry images conditioned on the {\it continuous} attribute GCC and the ROI image rather than conditioning on any categorical attribute.
-The quality of the synthetic images is evaluated with the help of Structural SIMilarity (SSIM) index \cite{WBSS2004}, and the accuracy of GCC in the generated images is measured in terms of Root Mean Squared Percentage Error (RMSPE) \cite{STB2011}.
-Further, the synthetic images are utilized to predict another phenotypic attribute, viz., RCC, reported by the PhenoCam network, which is not used to train the model.
-The predicted RCC values of the synthetic images are compared with the ground-truth RCC of the test images and the RMSPE is calculated.
-Experimental results indicate that the RMSPE of the generated images is 2.1\% (GCC) and 9.5\% (RCC) for Harvard forest, and 2.1\% (GCC) and 8.4\% (RCC) for Bartlett Experimental Forest respectively when the GAN model is individually trained on each site.
+The objective of this work is to leverage the images of the aforementioned NEON forest sites along with the derived GCC values for a specific ROI to train a generative model, which synthesizes new examples of realistic-looking forestry images satisfying the given GCC value over the given ROI.
+We adopt the {\it concept} of Conditional GAN (CGAN) \cite{CGAN2014} to generate forestry images conditioned on the {\it continuous} attribute GCC and the ROI image, rather than conditioning on any categorical attribute.
+The quality of the synthetic images is assessed using the Structural SIMilarity (SSIM) index \cite{WBSS2004} and Fr\'{e}chet Inception Distance (FID) \cite{HRUNH2017}, while the accuracy of GCC in the generated images is evaluated in terms of Root Mean Squared Percentage Error (RMSPE) \cite{STB2011}.
+Further, the synthetic images are utilized to predict another phenotypic attribute, RCC, reported by the PhenoCam network, which is not used to train the model.
+The predicted RCC values of the synthetic images are compared against the ground-truth RCC of the test images, and the RMSPE is calculated.
+Experimental results indicate that the RMSPE of the generated images is 2.1\% (GCC) and 9.5\% (RCC) for Harvard forest, and 2.1\% (GCC) and 8.4\% (RCC) for Bartlett Experimental Forest when our GAN model is trained individually on each site.